Robotech: Sony

 On March 25, 2015, the Robotech franchise was acquired by Sony Pictures; on July 3, 2015, Harmony Gold clarified that Sony has the rights to release the film worldwide with the exception of Japan.
 Sony featured a sizzle reel at CinemaCon 2016 with Robotech among its upcoming slate of films, which included a very brief title card.
 After Harmony Gold and Big West reached an agreement which was signed on March 1, 2021 regarding to the Macross and Robotech franchises, announced on April 8, 2021, Big West officially affirmed as part of the deal that they will not take any opposition on Harmony Gold's upcoming live action adaptation of Robotech.
 Both Harmony Gold and Big West will cooperate on future projects for the foreseeable future.

-For the Sony production, James Wan was announced in 2015 to direct a script written with Kurt Johnstad; Andy Muschietti took over the project in 2017 after Wan dropped out to direct Aquaman, with Jason Fuchs writing the screenplay from scratch.
+For the Sony production, James Wan was announced in 2015 to direct a script written with Kurt Johnstad, which Harmony Gold confirmed was a complete re-write and independent from anything that was previously developed by Warner Bros.
+Andy Muschietti took over the project in 2017 after Wan dropped out to direct Aquaman, with Jason Fuchs writing the screenplay from scratch.

 On April 27, 2022, it was reported that Hawkeye producer and director Rhys Thomas will be directing the film, with duo Art Marcum and Matt Holloway writing.

-In June 2023, artist Col Price posted images on both social media and his official ArtStation page of concept art he was hired to create for the film.
+In June 2023, artist Col Price posted images of concept art he was hired to create for the film.
 While only citing "a few years ago" as the time frame of which they were made, Price's images depict an adaptation of The Macross Saga.

-In June 2024, co-owner of the company In Development Ross Olivey posted to LinkedIn that the film was still in development with Sony Pictures Entertainment and its subsidiary Columbia Pictures.
-Olivey gave no details of the work his company provided, other than having created a presentation deck capturing Rhys Thomas' vision for the film and having worked for producer Michelle Stockwell of Thomas' production company.
+In June 2024, co-owner of the company In Development Ross Olivey posted to LinkedIn that the film was still in development with Sony Pictures Entertainment and its subsidiary Columbia Pictures, sharing that he had contributed pre-production work for producer Michelle Stockwell of Thomas' production company.
+In February 2026, Variety reported that Thomas has been tapped to direct two films for Di Bonaventura Pictures and Searchlight Pictures, describing Robotech as a project he had "previously" developed.
+While Harmony Gold had mentioned the live-action development deal at conventions since it was announced, their panel at WonderCon in March 2026 made no mention of the live-action production.